picotech/picosdk-ps5000a-matlab-instrument-driver/README.md

 # PicoScope 5000 Series - MATLAB Generic Instrument Driver

-This MATLAB® Generic Instrument Driver allows you to acquire data from the PicoScope® 5000 Series Flexible Resolution Oscilloscopes and control in-built signal generator functionality.
+This MATLAB<sup>®</sup> Generic Instrument Driver allows you to acquire data from the PicoScope<sup>®</sup> 5000 Series Flexible Resolution Oscilloscopes and control in-built signal generator functionality.
 The data could be processed in MATLAB using functions from Toolboxes such as [Signal Processing Toolbox](https://www.mathworks.com/products/signal.html).